It is very easy to find hundreds of articles on risk/reward ratio in forex trading.

 1:3 or 1:5 risk/reward ratio is achievable when (1) the market trends after forming a strong trade setup, and (2) you succeed to enter on time.

-Or if you enter at the middle of the way, the trend should be strong enough to give you another big movement and make a profit which is 3 or 5 times bigger than your stop loss.
+You need to be able to enter the trending market, when the trend is newly started, or if you enter at the middle of the way, the trend has to be strong enough to give you another big movement and make a profit which is 3 or 5 times bigger than your stop loss.

 1. Markets usually trend only less than 30% of the time.

-Or, you think you have found a trend whereas you are wrong and it returns and hits your stop loss, and things like that.
+Or, you think you have found a trend whereas you are wrong and it turns around and hits your stop loss, and things like that.

 So you lose in many trades, because you want to catch a big one.